 Blocky McBlockFace (the irony)

 The Internet tells us time and again that if something can be exploited, it will be.
 The very rules designed to help users avoid unwanted content are exactly what bad actors need to identify and overwrite ads.
-While filter lists are designed to protect users from intrusive ads and trackers, they also serve as a detailed guide to precisely identify ad placements for malware authors.
+While filter lists are intended to protect users from intrusive ads and trackers, they also serve as a detailed guide to precisely identify ad placements for malware authors.

 It is super easy to download the EasyList – simply visit a site and click a link.
 There is no login required and you don’t have to agree to any T&Cs, so of course it is going to fall into the wrong hands.